arpitbbhayani/articles/blogs/function-overloading.md

   def __init__(self):
     if self.__instance is None:
       self.function_map = dict()
-      Registry.__instance = self
+      Namespace.__instance = self
     else:
-      raise Exception("cannot instantiate Registry again")
+      raise Exception("cannot instantiate a virtual Namespace again")

   @staticmethod
   def get_instance():
-    if Registry.__instance is None:
+    if Namespace.__instance is None:
-      Registry()
+      Namespace()
-    return Registry.__instance
+    return Namespace.__instance

   def register(self, fn):
-    """registers the function in the registry and returns an instance of callable Function that wraps the function fn.
+    """registers the function in the virtual namespace and returns an instance of callable Function that wraps the function fn.
     """